ICHEC/simple-slides/README.md

 Contributions and suggestions are welcome!
 Open an issue or PR if you’d like to add features, fix bugs, or improve documentation.

+## Feedback

+Please reach out for any feedback.

 ## 🔗 Credits